shrektu/shrektu/README.md

 I'm an embedded systems and backend developer.
 Mostly I work with STM32 and nRF based systems.
 I also have experience with AVR and ESP32.
 For Backend development I use Python and FastAPI framework.
 As a hobby, I'm a gamer and FPV drone pilot.

-  - 🔭 I’m currently working on wireless IOT solutions and other embedded-related side projects.
+  - 🔭 I’m currently working on wireless IOT solutions and other side projects related to embedded systems.

 ------
 <h3 align="left">Activity:</h3>